Kassandraeam/assemble-prime-solo-project/notepad.md

     - [ ] Allow them to edit it.
     - [ ] Need to go back and make it so that the timezone that is in the DB is what is used to set the timezone.

+    when the user registers, their timezone is automatically generated.
+Allow them to change it.
+It gets sent over as timezone in the register form.
+    It gets sent over in this format: fixed offset	'UTC+7'	a fixed offset zone

 My time: 1700
 Paris:   2400
 UTC:     2200